Elamipretide (Bendavia, MTP-131)

 In March 2017, Stealth started a multi-national pre-trial registry of patients with mitochondrial myopathy called RePOWER.
 The aim of this was to obtain information that would help inform a phase 3 clinical trial and over 400 patients were enrolled across 29 sites (including 2 in the UK - London & Newcastle).

 Patients enrolled in RePOWER were eligible for recruitment into MMPOWER3, a phase 3 randomized, double-blind, parallel-group, placebo-controlled trial to evaluate the efficacy and safety of daily injections of elamipretide in subjects with primary mitochondrial myopathy (PMM) followed by an open-label treatment extension.
-This 32 week trial will assess approximately 200 patients (ages 16-80) at approximately 30 sites in North America and Europe and is now fully-enrolled.
-Results are expected in late 2020.
+This 32 week trial aimed to assess approximately 200 patients (ages 16-80) at sites in North America and Europe and was fully-enrolled.

 More information can be found here: https://www.stealthbt.com/